Shonueld/Lego_DB/peer_review_responses.md

 10. I feel like Reviews should have a similar return message format as Issues.
 Currently it doesn't return username, created_at, or the id of the review itself which creating an Issue has in it's response message
 - Reviews currently returns a message (added/updated) set_id, user_id, rating, and description which I feel is sufficient
+- added review_id and created_at in the return type
 11. API Endpoint for /users/{user_id}/friends are duplicated.
 One is for POST and one is for GET.
 Rename them to distinguish them apart since this could potentially create conflicts.
 - This is standard RESTful and shouldn't be changed